joncamfield/level-up/_pages/curriculum/crypto-fundamentals/asymmetric-encryption/activity-discussion.md

 # Materials to Prepare

 There are a ton of ways people have described PGP in specific and public key cryptography more generally - from mixing paint (http://gizmodo.com/5888567/how-to-understand-encryption-using-paint-and-clocks, http://maths.straylight.co.uk/archives/108) to magic lock-boxes and Romeo and Juliet (https://www.level-up.cc/leading-trainings/training-curriculum/activity/love-story).
+There are even dances (https://ooooo.be/cryptodance/) and a 3D printable box (https://conexionsegura.org/box)!

 This approach uses the experience of a hotel (or, alternatively, apartment buildings with front desk staff) as an analogy which can stretch to cover not just PGP-style asymmetric cryptography, but also digital signatures.
 This is written to explain PGP, but can be adapted for S/MIME and other public key crypto approaches.